Find out what professional assistance you might need and how to engage a registered conveyancer, legal practitioner or licensed surveyor.

 You can request a correction of your personal information if you believe that the information we hold is inaccurate, incomplete, out-of-date, irrelevant or misleading.
 Correction requests are to be made in writing to LSSA's Privacy Officer.

-Some corrections require LSSA and you to follow certain procedures required by law, particularly if the information is retained in the public registers.
+Some corrections require LSSA and you to follow certain procedures required by law, and may involve the payment of regulated fees, particularly if the information is retained in the public registers.
 We will notify you if we need anything further from you to process your request, or if we are unable to process your request.

 11. Request access to your Personal Information